Becoming Victims of a Single Fictional Narrative (part 2)

 · Today: Ethiopian peacekeepers guard Somalia’s hope

-Our DNA carries Ubuntu: "I am because we are."
+Our DNA carries Ubuntu"I am because we are."
 Even as puppets peddle poverty porn ("starving, barbaric Africa"), our reality is resilience in the face of erasure.

-Reclaiming Our Right To Complexity The cure?
+Reclaiming Our Right To Complexity What's the cure?

-· Boycott single stories: Google buries truth?
+· Boycott single stories: Google buries truth!
 Seek elders, not algorithms.

 · Resurrect oral archives: Your grandfather’s memory is truer resource than Wikipedia.